 What's the difference between veneers and bonding?

-Veneers are thin shells of porcelain that are placed over the top of the teeth to conceal a number of cosmetic flaws.
+Veneers are thin shells of porcelain that are placed over the top of the teeth to conceal many cosmetic flaws.

-Bonding also conceals a number of flaws, but requires less prep work than veneers.
+Bonding also conceals a number of flaws but requires less prep work than veneers.
 Bonding can be performed in a single appointment.
 The material is applied to your teeth by Dr. Meunier and then shaped to fit.
 It is the same material we use to create tooth-colored fillings – a mixture of BPA-free plastic and microscopic glass particles.
-Once the fit is correct and the problem is fixed, the bonding material is cured using a special type of light.
-Cosmetic bonding also looks great, but will not always give you the exact same natural appearance that porcelain veneers provide.
+Once the fit is correct, and the problem is fixed, the bonding material is cured using a particular type of light.
+Cosmetic bonding also looks great, but will not always give you the same natural appearance that porcelain veneers provide.

 Call our office to schedule a consultation and determine which process is right for you and your needs.